-Industry Ministry, JANAAC regulating COVID-19 testing facilities
+Industry ministry, JANAAC regulating COVID-19 testing facilities

 Labs and Point-Of-Care Diagnostic Testing (POCT) facilities will need to conform to the international standards in implementing a medium-term plan to seek accreditation.
 The standard that is used for accreditation under PAAP will depend on several factors, such as the type of laboratory provider and any local or national requirements.
 Applicants are required to purchase a copy of the standard(s) applicable to their scope of work.

-Mrs. Shirley told JIS News that the Ministry of Health and Wellness through the National Public Health Laboratory (NPHL) will organise an external quality assessment programme for PAAP applicants.
+Shirley told JIS News that the Ministry of Health and Wellness, through the National Public Health Laboratory (NPHL), will organise an external quality assessment programme for PAAP applicants.

 “As a mandatory requirement, PAAP applicants must demonstrate their technical competence through participation in appropriate quality assurance mechanisms, such as external quality assessment,” she noted.